 Students will not be admitted to candidacy until they have an approved dissertation prospectus.
 A dissertation prospectus seminar should be presented to the department prior to official approval of the prospectus/oral comp exam by the Advisory Committee.
-The seminar must be scheduled with the chair of the Communications Committee with a two-week notice.
+The prospectus seminar must be scheduled with the graduate program administrator with a two-week notice.
+Regarding the timing of the prospectus defense, please refer to bullet 5 under "Good Standing for PhD students" on page 32.